joakin/joakin.github.com/_posts/blog/2013-05-27-developing-comfortably-on-windows.md

 Great program, I could not have lived without it.

+Edit: Some commenters have recommended [ConEmu][] over Console2, check it out and decide by yourself, I'm going to.

 #### Msysgit (or cygwin).
 POSIX shell on windows (bash)

 If you come from some linux/unix, for sure you are going to miss a good bash.